Galileo88/Galileos-Planet-Pack/README.md

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder `[KSP]\GameData\Squad\`.
 If starting with an entirely new install, is it recommended that you run once with no mods installed before proceeding.

-3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/tag/release-1.8.1-1), or [Kopernicus Continued](https://github.com/prestja/Kopernicus/releases/).
-The Kopernicus version number must match the KSP version number, i.e. 1.8.1-x
+3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases).
+The Kopernicus version number must match the KSP version number, e.g. 1.8.1-x.

 4. Install by copying from `[Kopernicus Download]\GameData\` to `[KSP]\GameData\` the following folders and files:
    * Kopernicus\